1997 EV1 Traction Battery t-pack Thermal Modifications

 did not go far enough to control the heating and cooling of the t-pack.

-This system reversed the airflow from preserization to suction, pulled air out
+This system reversed the airflow from preserization to suction,

-of the rear center of the t-pack, and drew air into the t-pack from the
+pulled air out of the rear center of the t-pack, and drew air

-1) rear DS corner, 2) rear PS corner, and, 3) front of the t-pack.
-Along with that
+corner, and, 3) top-front of the t-pack.
+Along with that ambient air,

-ambient air, the EV1's cabin A/C & Heat pump was vented into the t-pack to
+the EV1's cabin A/C & Heat pump was vented into the t-pack to

 provide mechanical cooling and heating, although only from the front